TheIoTLearningInitiative/IBMInternetOfThings/documentation/InternetOfThings.md

-# IoT Real-Time Insights
+# Internet of Things.
+IoT Real-Time Insights

 > The IBM IoT Real-Time Insights services allows you to understand IoT data in context and monitor the conditions of your devices and operations.
 IoT Real-Time Insights works with Internet of Things Foundation to enrich and monitor data from you devices, visualize what’s happening now, and respond to emerging conditions through automated actions.

 - [IoT Real-Time Insights Homepage](https://console.ng.bluemix.net/catalog/services/iot-real-time-insights/)
 - [IoT Real-Time Insights Getting Started](http://www.ng.bluemix.net/docs/services/iotrtinsights/index.html)

-# flowthings.io
+# Internet of Things. flowthings.io

 > flowthings.io empowers any developer or organization to leverage the growing instrumentation of the physical world (aka, the Internet of Things) in order to build solutions that surprise with their intelligence, contextual awareness, and effectiveness in operations and user experiences.

 - [flowthings.io homepage](https://console.ng.bluemix.net/catalog/services/flowthingsio/)

-# Internet of Things Workbench
+# Internet of Things.
+Workbench

 > IBM Internet of Things Workbench is a service for designing, constructing and simulating Internet of Things systems consisting of devices, cloud services and clients.
 At this point it is provided as an experimental service which focuses on visual design using diagrams and rapid simulation of multiple devices over IBM Internet of Things Foundation as well as generic message brokers such as IBM Message Sight.
 Internet of Things Workbench generates Node.js and Node-RED application for the cloud services (applications) on top of IBM Bluemix, as well as simulated devices and clients using Javascript.